Span Tables

 The lengths and sizes of joists vary depending on the species and quality of the lumber used.
 For example, you can span a #1 grade (no knots) southern yellow pine joist a greater distance than a #2 grade of the same species (with knots).

 You can break up a long span of rafters by installing a purlin and bracing on the underside.
-With the purlin/bracing installed, the long rafter span would be broken up into two shorter spans, thus allowing the rafter to carry additional load.
+With the purlin/bracing installed, the long rafter span would be broken into two shorter spans, thus allowing the rafter to carry additional load.

 What next?

-Leave span tables and visit our home page
+Leave span tables and visit our home page.

 Facebook Link